 How Can I Make Chewing and Swallowing Easier?

-Sit upright at a 90-degree angle.
+- Sit upright at a 90-degree angle.

-Tilt your head slightly forward.
+- Tilt your head slightly forward.

-Stay focused on the tasks of eating and drinking.
+- Stay focused on eating and drinking.

-Do not talk with food in your mouth.
+- Don't talk with food in your mouth.

-Cut your food into small pieces and chew it thoroughly.
+- Cut your food into small pieces, and chew it thoroughly.

-You may need to swallow two or three times per bite or sip.
+- Keep in mind that you may need to swallow two or three times per bite or sip.

-Concentrate on swallowing frequently.
+- Concentrate on swallowing frequently.

-Drink plenty of fluids.
+- Drink plenty of fluids.

 If chewing is difficult or tiring:

-Puree your foods in a blender.
+- Puree your food in a blender.